 Understanding the needs of young people in nursing homes and how their long-term health and wellbeing can be improved is vital for aged care providers.

-More than 6,000 young people with complex support needs are living compromised lives through inappropriate placement in Residential Aged Care (RAC).
+Almost 6,000 younger people with complex support needs currently live in Residential Aged Care (RAC).

-We will do this through active outreach to RAC and ACAT services via workshops and training using the resources developed.
-We will be focusing on areas with large numbers of young people in RAC, including: Western Sydney, Blue Mountains, Inner Eastern Melbourne, Outer Eastern Melbourne, Toowoomba to the Boarder, Tasmania and Northern Adelaide.
+As part of the project, we have been providing active outreach to RAC and ACAT services via workshops and training.
+We have been focusing on areas with large numbers of young people in RAC, including: Western Sydney, Blue Mountains, Inner Eastern Melbourne, Outer Eastern Melbourne, Toowoomba to the border, Tasmania and Northern Adelaide.